July 14, 2020

 The Mailings tab in Microsoft Word helps automate the process of creating labels, envelopes, postcards, name badges, and more.
 You may still send holiday mail or invitations from time to time and would like to print your own return labels.
 Or, have you ever been to a home show and wanted to sign up for a vendor’s drawing?
 Rather than fill out the cards by hand at each vendor’s table, you can attach a label that has your mailing information and save time!
 You may even decide to create pricing labels for items you’re placing in a garage sale.

-Whatever the reason, here is how you can create a sheet of labels in Microsoft Word, with each label containing the same information:
+Whatever the reason, here is how you can create a sheet of labels in Microsoft Word, with each label containing the same information (if you would prefer to watch a video, see our Mail Merge Part 1 Creating Mailing Labels video):

 1. From the Mailings tab, click the Labels button in the Create group on the left.
 This opens the Envelopes and Labels dialog box.